Contrastive Novelty-Augmented Learning: Anticipating Outliers with Large Language Models: Related Work

 \subsection{Identifying OOD Data}

-\textbf{OOD Detection.} Significant prior work has focused on OOD detection, which asks a model to detect when a test example originates from a new distribution~\citep{hendrycks2018baseline}.
-Many of these change the training objective of a model, e.g., with a contrastive training objective~\citep{winkens2020contrastive,sehwag2021ssd,zhou2021contrastive}.
+\paragraph{OOD Detection.} Prior work on OOD detection uses models to detect test examples that come from a new distribution~\citep{hendrycks2018baseline}.
+Many of these introduce new training objectives, e.g., with a contrastive objective~\citep{winkens2020contrastive,sehwag2021ssd,zhou2021contrastive}.
 When the nature of the distribution shift is known, the model can directly be trained to be uncertain on known OOD examples~\citep{dhamija2018reducing,hendrycks2019deep}.
 We draw on the success of these known-shift methods, but eliminate the need for known OOD data by using generative models.

-Recently, many works on OOD detection have explored alternative modeling paradigms.
-By drawing on assumptions about the IID nature of neural network errors, confidence can be predicted from model ensembles~\citep{tifrea2021novelty,li2021kfolden,lakshminarayanan2017simple}.
-Simple methods like deep nearest-neighbors~\cite{sun2022dnn,bergman2020deep} can also perform surprisingly well.
+Other works on OOD detection have explored alternative modeling paradigms.
+Ensembles of neural networks can yield useful confidence estimates~\citep{tifrea2021novelty,li2021kfolden,lakshminarayanan2017simple}, as can simple methods like deep nearest-neighbors~\cite{sun2022dnn,bergman2020deep}.
 Further performance improvements can be achieved by modifying the confidence metric. \citet{podolskiy2021revisiting} find that Mahalanobis distance better exploits the geometry of the learned embedding space, explaining strong performance achieved by replacing probability-based scoring mechanisms~\citep{lee2018simple,ren2021maha}.
 We show that standard models are sufficient: MaxProb scoring with a standard classifier can perform well when given proper OOD demonstrations.

-\textbf{OOD Selective Prediction.} Selective prediction work focuses on a different paradigm altogether, fusing abstention (detection) with prediction~\citep{el2010foundations,geifman2017selective}.
+\paragraph{OOD Selective Prediction.} Selective prediction work focuses on a different paradigm altogether, fusing abstention (detection) with prediction~\citep{el2010foundations,geifman2017selective}.
 External calibrators popularized by \citet{kamath2020selective} have become popular as a selective prediction framework~\cite{zhang2021knowing,ye2021calibration,varshney2022investigating}.
-However, calibrators are typically smaller than classifier models~\citep{tajwar2021true}, limiting their capacity to learn the volume of outliers we generate and swaying us to consider using no auxiliary model to detect novel examples.
-Additionally, methods such as ours which train a model to predict their own confidence can be deployed with no additional inference overhead.
-For example, large generative LMs can be trained to self-verify on challenging question answering tasks~\citep{kadavath2022language}.
+However, calibrators are typically smaller than classifier models~\citep{tajwar2021true}; we instead update the higher-capacity classifier model to better leverage of our large set of generated outliers.